19 Best National & State Parks in New York

 1. Letchworth State Park

 Talk about a gorgeous getaway.
 No matter how long you plan to visit, a trip to Letchworth State Park will soothe your soul.
-Known as the Grand Canyon of the East, this scenic wonder spot is filled with natural beauties that will leave your camera quivering with excitement.
+Known as the Grand Canyon of the East, this scenic wonder spot is filled with natural beauties and is one of the best places in New York for photography.

 Home to awe-inspiring cliffs (some of which reach over 600 feet) and some of the best waterfalls in New York, this captivating site will be hard to tear your eyes away from.
 The three main falls, known as the Upper, Middle, and Lower Falls, crash through a massive forest- and cliff-lined gorge from the Genesee River.